Tele-LLMs: A Series of Specialized Large Language Models for Telecommunications: Introduction

 Second, leveraging Tele-Data, we use an LLM-based framework to create an evaluation dataset consisting of 750k question-and-answer (QnA) pairs, referred to as Tele-Eval.
 This dataset represents the first large-scale open-ended QnA dataset in the telecommunications field.
 It also includes references to the specific material from which each question was generated, allowing users to select questions from the material they are interested in and facilitating retrieval-augmented generation frameworks \cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp}.
 To ensure the relevance and quality of the questions generated by the LLM, we apply strict regular expressions and LLM-based filtering to exclude questions of local interest, such as simulation results or locally-defined content.

-Third, we examine the viability of using parameter-efficient fine-tuning (PEFT) techniques to inject telecommunications knowledge into these models, demonstrating how this injection instead requires the full fine-tuning (FFT) paradigm.
-Based on this, we conduct experiments to determine the number of training epochs needed to maximize model performance and identify the point at which overfitting occurs during this adaptation.
-Throughout this exploration, we also examine how models of different sizes behave during the adaptation process and investigate how the training dynamics of this adaptation vary based on the original model’s training data.
-Furthermore, we assess the effectiveness of dividing this adaptation by training multiple specialized models focused on different aspects of telecommunications rather than one overall combined model.
-Our findings demonstrate that the latter approach is superior due to the transfer learning that occurs across these aspects.
+Third, we examine the viability of using parameter-efficient fine-tuning (PEFT) techniques to inject telecommunications knowledge into these LLMs.
+Our findings show that, instead, full fine-tuning (FFT) is required.
+Based on this, we conduct experiments to determine the number of training epochs needed to maximize model performance and to identify when overfitting occurs.
+We also explore how models of different sizes behave during adaptation and how training dynamics vary depending on the original model’s data.
+Furthermore, we assess whether splitting the adaptation into multiple specialized models, each focused on different aspects of telecommunications, is more effective than a single, combined model.
+Our results demonstrate that the latter approach is superior due to the transfer learning that occurs across these aspects.

-Finally, our experiments culminate in the adaptation to telecommunications and open-sourcing of a series of LLMs, ranging from 1B to 8B parameters.
-Our series is based on Tinyllama-1.1B, Phi-1.5, Gemma-2B, and LLama-3-8B, and includes both the base models and their instruct-fine-tuned versions for chatbot applications.
-We evaluate these models by comparing them with their original versions through both quantitative analyses, using a set of proposed metrics, and qualitative assessments.
-The results highlight their superiority in the telecom domain, achieving an average of 25\% relative improvement on Tele-Eval.
-Additionally, our findings demonstrate how smaller adapted models can rival larger general-purpose models on Tele-Eval.
-The evaluation also indicates that these models retain their original capabilities, effectively avoiding the catastrophic forgetting phenomenon.
+Finally, building on these findings, our work culminates in adapting and open-sourcing a series of telecommunications-specialized LLMs ranging from 1B to 8B parameters.
+Our series is based on TinyLlama-1.1B, Phi-1.5B, Gemma-2B, Gemma-2-2B, LLaMA-3.2-1B, LLaMA-3.2-3B, and LLaMA-3-8B, and includes both base models and their instruction-tuned versions for chatbot applications.
+To evaluate our telecom-adapted models, we first compare them against their original counterparts using Tele-Eval, employing both quantitative analysis—based on a set of proposed metrics—and qualitative assessment.
+Our results show an average relative improvement of 25\% on Tele-Eval, thus demonstrating specialization for telecom knowledge while preserving the models' original capabilities and avoiding catastrophic forgetting.
+Next, to further evaluate our telecom-adapted models, we curate downstream tasks related to telecom literature, such as citation prediction and recommendation.
+Our results show that the telecom-specialized models consistently outperform their original counterparts on these tasks.
+Moreover, when fine-tuned appropriately, they can rival larger general-purpose models like GPT-4o on these telecom literature applications.
 The overall adaptation pipeline is provided in Fig. \ref{fig:overall}.